Looking for a quick sale for your home? PrimeLocation’s guide has all your need to know on how to sell your house fast.

 - It’s time to clear out all the clutter that has built up while you have been living at your property.

 - Start by throwing away unwanted items, storing away ornaments, books and toys, and moving some furniture into storage to give the feeling of more space.
-Don't leave any x rated magazines, guns and medicine on display.

 - Hide away products in the bathrooms and kitchen.